paulfioravanti/paulfioravanti.github.io/_posts/2020-11-22-jlpt-study-guide.md

 Therein lies the need for the mindset change: **JLPT N1 does not test your Japanese abilities so much as it tests your ability to pass JLPT N1**.

-The exam demands that:
+The exam demands that you:

-- you remember a lot of grammar patterns, _[kanji][]_, and vocabulary that are used infrequently in everyday Japanese
+- remember a lot of grammar patterns, _[kanji][]_, and vocabulary that are used infrequently in everyday Japanese
-- you speed-read excerpts from novels and articles and be able to interpret and answer nuanced questions about them
+- speed-read excerpts from novels and articles and be able to interpret and answer nuanced questions about them
-- you keep a mental track of the results of multiple weaving threads of conversations (which feel like they are deliberately engineered to trick you) before finding out which one is related to the question
+- keep a mental track of the results of multiple weaving threads of conversations (which feel like they are deliberately engineered to trick you) before finding out which one is related to the question